 1. Create a poster!

-Is there an animal or plant species that is special or celebrated in your village, town, or city?
-Like the kids in Valparai, make a poster celebrating your chosen species.
-Make it awesome, fun, and bright.
+Is there a unique or interesting animal or plant in your village, town, or city?
+Like the kids in Valparai, make a fun, informative poster celebrating your chosen species.
 Ask if you can post it at school or at local business like a cafe.
 That way, others can celebrate this animal or plant too.

 2. Keep a bird list

 Find a bird book (or an online field guide) about the birds that visit your local area.
-Start keeping a bird list – a list of all the birds that you have seen.
+Start keeping a list of all the birds you have seen.
 If you have them, binoculars are a good tool for birdwatching.
 Birdwatching is a fun, relaxing hobby that gets you outside and connects you with nature.

 For more on the story of the grey wagtails of Valparai, visit Mongabay India: